input-output-hk/essential-cardano-content/content/faq/stake-pool-fees.md

 ---
-title: "Stake Pool Fees: What is the 340 ada fee and the percentage fee?
-Will I be charged this to stake my ada?"
+title: "Stake Pool Fees: What are the 340 ada fee and the percentage fee?
+Will I be charged for staking my ada?"
 tags:
   - Staking
   - Fees